MicrosoftDocs/VBA-Docs/api/Outlook.SharingItem.Allow.md

 The  **Type** property of the sharing response sent when this method is called is set to **olSharingMsgTypeResponseAllow**.

+> [!NOTE]
- **Note**  Sharing is allowed immediately after this method is called, regardless of whether the sharing response was received.
+> Sharing is allowed immediately after this method is called, regardless of whether the sharing response was received.

 ## See also